Mandatory sign: Design

 Mandatory signs are a subset of the regulatory sign group as defined by the United Nations Economic and Social Council in the Vienna Convention on Road Signs and Signals of 1968, and are often seen not just on their own, but used in conjunction with other signs, traffic lights and bollards as a form of visual shorthand within these objects.

 In Vienna Convention signatories, the mandatory sign is either a light blue circle with a white border (Type A) or a white circle with a red border (Type B).
 The sign must be at least 60 cm across on rural roads, or 40 cm in built-up areas, although mandatory signs incorporated in traffic lights, bollards or larger road signs can be as little as 30 cm in diameter.
+The sign applies from the place it is displayed until the point where a contrary sign is displayed, otherwise until the next intersection.

-The mandatory sign group is not used in Australia, Ecuador, or the United States, none of which are signatories to the Vienna Convention.
+The mandatory sign group is not used in Australia, Ecuador, or the United States, none of which except for Ecuador are signatories to the Vienna Convention.
 Canada has developed its own style using a green circle, which is not used in any other country.
 Below is a chart comparing some of the most common mandatory signs.